-David Dixey, Employment Law specialist discusses the forthcoming changes to off payroll working rules.
+David Dixey, specialist employment lawyer discusses the forthcoming changes to off payroll working rules.

 Our article in March 2020, just prior to the first Coronavirus lockdown, addressed the then imminent (April 20) proposed changes to IR35 and off payroll working rules, affecting the tax treatment of off-payroll workers providing services to medium and large sized clients in the private sector.
 However, in response to the COVID-19 pandemic the Government announced a postponement of this extension of the legislation until April 2021.